kasukur/auto-scale-ec2-using-sqs/README.md

     * Take the action: `Remove` with `1` capacity units
     * And then wait `120` seconds before allowing another scaling activity

-👉 The best practice is to scale up fast and scale down slow.
+👉 It is best practice to scale up fast and scale down slow.
 Hence we used 60 seconds to scale out and 120 seconds to scale in.

 ![ASG1](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/rkzh595bvg4q44v9x4c3.png)
 > ASG1